bakame-php/http-structured-fields/README.md

 | Token         | class `Token`        | `Item::isToken`        |
 | Byte Sequence | class `ByteSequence` | `Item::isByteSequence` |

-#### Parameters
+#### Complex Items

-As explain in the RFC, `Parameters` are an ordered map of key-value pairs that can be associated with an `Item`.
-They can be associated **BUT** the items they contain can not themselves contain `Parameters` instance.
-More on parameters public API will be cover in subsequent paragraphs.
+As explain in the RFC, Item can be associated with `Parameters` that are ordered maps of key-value pairs, where the keys are string and the value are bare items.
+Their public API will be cover in subsequent paragraphs.

 #### Usage